eracoding/f3set_mobile_app/README.md

 ### FAQ

 **Q: Why does processing take so long?**
 A: F3Set analysis is computationally intensive.
 Processing time depends on video length and device performance.
-A 1-minute video typically takes 30-60 seconds on modern devices.

 **Q: Can I use this for other sports?**
 A: Currently optimized for tennis.
 The F3Set model is specifically trained on tennis actions, but the architecture could be adapted for other sports.